tlswg/tls13-spec/draft-ietf-tls-tls13.md

   CertificateVerify messages).

 supported_signature_algorithms
-: A list of the hash/signature algorithm pairs that the server is able to verify, listed in descending order of preference.
-Any certificates provided by the client MUST be signed using a hash/signature algorithm pair found in supported_signature_algorithms.
+: A list of the signature algorithms that the server is able to verify, listed in descending order of preference.
+Any certificates provided by the client MUST be signed using a signature algorithm found in supported_signature_algorithms.

 certificate_authorities
 : A list of the distinguished names {{X501}} of acceptable